bl4ckarch/openvpn-installv2/README.md

 ---

+**Q:** How do I configure custom subnet access?

+**A:** During installation, choose option 2 when asked about subnet configuration.
+Enter the networks you want to access in CIDR notation (e.g., 192.168.1.0/24).
+This is useful when you want the VPN to provide access to specific local networks without routing all internet traffic through the VPN.

+---

+**Q:** Can I generate multiple client configurations at once?

+**A:** Yes!
+When adding clients, you can specify how many client configurations to generate (1-100).
+They will be automatically named client001, client002,etc., and organized in a timestamped folder with a README file containing all the details.

+---

 **Q:** Am I safe from the NSA by using your script?

 **A:** Please review your threat models.
-Even if this script has security in mind and uses state-of-the-art encryption, you shouldn't be using a VPN if you want to hide from the NSA.
+Even if this script has security in mind and uses state-of-the-art encryption, you shouldn't be using a VPN if youwant to hide from the NSA.

 ---